davidlbowman/advent-of-code-2025/README.md

 # Advent of Code 2025

 Learning Rust through Advent of Code 2025.
-Starting from Day 9, solutions were developed with significant assistance from [Claude Code](https://github.com/anthropics/claude-code).
+Completed all 23 puzzles!

+## AI Assistance

+I used [Claude Code](https://github.com/anthropics/claude-code) to help solve 19 out of 23 puzzles.
+Of the 4 puzzles I completed without AI:

+- 3 of them I could have finished with more time
+- Day 10 Part 2 I had zero shot at solving on my own (linear algebra over integers with Gaussian elimination)

 ## Progress